-Aside from the fact that whenever vaguely in the vicinity, I find reason to pop into the Olympia Café’s bakery, which now offers its breads, pastries, danishes and other delectable tasties around the corner from the eatery on the corner of Main Road and Boyes Drive, I have also had occasion to breakfast there at least once and found reason to dine there more than twice – and I don’t even live in Kalk Bay!
+Aside from the fact that whenever vaguely in the vicinity, I find reason to pop into the Olympia Café’s in Kalk Bay, which now offers its breads, pastries, danishes and other delectable tasties around the corner from the eatery on the corner of Main Road and Boyes Drive, I have also had occasion to breakfast there at least once and found reason to dine there more than twice – and I don’t even live in Kalk Bay.

 This rather obviously expresses my enthusiasm for the popular place.
 The food is, well, it’s really good.
 And for what you receive on your plate, excellent value.
 The bread is heavenly (I defy anyone to find tastier ciabata on the peninsular) and the menu takes its cue from the accessibility and availability of fresh, local, organic where possible ingredients …